OneGov/onegov-cloud/docs/api/election_day/format_election_en.md

 `color`|The color of the party.
 `mandates`|The number of mandates.
 `votes`|The number of votes.
+`voters_count`|The cumulative number of votes per total number of mandates per election, for election compounds only.

 The results may contain panachage results by adding one column per party: